-The Problem: Your smartphones and tablets easily sync with a user's Outlook Contacts folder, but there is no built-in way to sync the GAL (Global Address List) to BlackBerry, iPhone or Android devices, or to sync a Public Folder containing contacts.
+The Problem: Your smartphones and tablets easily sync with a user's Outlook Contacts folder, but there is no built-in way to sync the GAL (Global Address List) to employees' phones, or to sync a Public Folder containing contacts.
 This means that address book entries saved by users rapidly become out of date.

-The Solution: Epicenter Server, from Connected Software, gives your users their own local copy of the corporate address book.
-Once the contacts are in each user's mailbox in Outlook, their smartphone can synchronize with them.
-Updates are automatically distributed to keep contacts up to date.
+The Solution: Epicenter Server gives your users their own local copy of the corporate address book.
+Once the contacts are in users' mailbox in Outlook, their smartphones will synchronize the contacts.
+Additions, deletions and changes are automatically applied to keep contacts up to date.
 No additional software is required on the phones or tablets.

 You install Epicenter Server on a single computer.
 During installation, you configure Epicenter Server by telling it which address book to distribute, who should receive the address book, and how often to send updates.
 The address book could be your Exchange GAL, an Exchange address list, or an Exchange Public Folder.

 Once you've configured Epicenter Server, updates are sent automatically on your given schedule.
-Users wirelessly receive updates, which appear in the address book on their BlackBerry or iPhone.
+Users wirelessly receive updates, which appear in the address book on their iPhone or Android.
 No user involvement is required.